 - Welder - Welders use different kinds of welding equipment such as MIG welders and gas metal arc welding to melt metal, attach it to another piece of metal, and fabricate various structures.

-Marketing, Sales, and Services
+Careers in Marketing, Sales, and Services

 You'll find plenty of careers that involve working with the public.
 If you have a flair for salesmanship, you'll be glad to know that a wide range of possibilities exist for you to put your talents to use.